Festival Week 27 Aug - 2 Sept 2018

 Calling local artists and makers.
 You can still apply for a stall at our annual arts market on Well Lane.
 Click here for more details

 We are a charity and rely partly on donations to fund the event.
 If you'd like to help us out, we'd be very grateful.
 Thank you very much for your support.

 No paypal account?
 You can still donate here

-Chapel Allerton Festival are pleased to announce they have been successful in securing public funding from the Arts Council Grants for Arts Award to support the 2017 Festival including the introduction of new activities within a new Fringe Theme, these will run alongside the main festival weekend and include a village jazz & folk roots fringe festivals and an artist cafe run.
-This is an exciting development for the Festival who are celebrating their 20th year.
-We will be working in partnership with local arts venues and businesses who will be hosting these new events, with the aim of extending the community coverage of the festival activities and provide new artistic experiences for the local people in the area.
-Further details are available on the website as we build up the programme for the new “Fringe” activities.
+This is an exciting development for the Festival in our aim to spread the activities and fun throughout the whole of Chapel Allerton not just Regent Street.
+We will be working in partnership with local arts venues and businesses who will be hosting these new events.
+We want to extend the community coverage of festival activities and provide new artistic experiences for the local people in the area.
+Further details will become available on the website as we build up the programme for the new “Fringe” activities.
+So watch this space !

 Festival Weekend Lineup

 All Week 27 August - 2 September